Fish and Wildlife Service, Interior.

 Alternative C: This alternative proposes to establish and maintain the ecological integrity of natural communities on the refuge and surrounding landscape without specific emphasis or concern for any particular species or species groups.
 Under this alternative, refuge lands would be restored to their historic condition as they existed in the Wallkill River Valley during the late 1600s.
 At this time, the area was thought to consist of a forested matrix dominated by floodplain forest.
 A bottomland hardwood forest component would be established on more than 70 percent of the current refuge.
 Sites prone to continuous flooding would likely be sustained as emergent marsh and shrublands.
 Upland sites would likely revert to a mixed mid-Atlantic hardwood forest association.
 We would also restore, to the extent practicable, the natural hydrologic regimen of the Wallkill River and its tributaries by removing man-made impediments to natural flow, such as the freshwater impoundments in place to benefit waterfowl.

 Under Alternative C, we would allow hunting for deer and resident Canada geese only.
-Otherwise, public use within the current refuge boundary would remain the same as Alternative A.
+Otherwise, public use within the current refuge boundary Start Printed Page 6524would remain the same as Alternative A.

 Alternative C proposes a 7,609-acre boundary expansion that includes two of the four focus areas proposed in Alternative B. These focus areas were chosen because they offer the greatest potential for restoring the natural hydrologic regimen of the Wallkill River system.
 As in Alternative B, those expansion lands consist of high-quality, important wildlife habitat; occur in an amount and distribution that provide us the management flexibility to achieve refuge habitat goals and objectives; and fully complement and enhance the land management of adjacent conservation partners.